-The results of the competitive balance index agreed with those of partial LERs, indicating that barley dominated over field bean in the IC.
-In addition, the higher C_b index for N (0.16) than for DM yield (0.11) suggests that barley was more competitive for N than for other resources (light, water).
-Field bean fixed the same amount of N in IC and SC (233 kg/ha) from which it is supposed that biological N2 fixation was not affected by competition with barley (Dhima et al. 2007).
-In contrast, IC significantly reduced mineral N uptake of field bean, which accounted for only a 3% N content in IC compared to 26% in SC.
-The increased proportion of N derived from N2 fixation in legumes intercropped with cereals suggests that root competition was greater than shoot competition (Martin and Snaydon 1982, Hauggaard-Nielsen et al. 2003, Trydeman-Knudsen et al. 2004).
-The higher competitiveness of grass roots is likely due to their faster growth in autumn-winter and to their finer and deeper root system, allowing a more efficient exploitation of the soil volume and a higher nutrient uptake (Hauggaard-Nielsen et al. 2009, Dordas and Lithourgidis 2011).
-In conditions that enable the growth of both companion species, the NO3-N uptake of the grass causes a temporary decrease in its amount in soil, increasing the proportion of fixed N_2 of the legume (Opitz von Boberfeld et al. 2005, Szumigalski and van Acker 2006).

-The amount of water drained throughout the entire growing season (Figure 3) was slightly lower in IC (271 mm) than SCs (approximately 295 mm) and represented 53-57% of rainfall (514 mm).
-Nitrate concentration in leachates was the highest in November-December, averaging 34 mg/L without appreciable differences among crop systems.
-Values decreased markedly in January and fell close to zero in February for barley and IC, and two months later for field bean (Figure 3).
-Total NO3-N leaching was the lowest from IC (34 kg/ha), with a minor loss of 22 kg/ha compared to field bean SC, and 7 kg/ha compared to barley SC.
+- barley was lower in IC than SC, and N concentration was not affected, we suggest that - 2 there was no N-transfer from field bean to barley. - The results of the competitive balance index agreed with those of partial LERs, - 4 indicating that barley dominated over field bean in the IC.
+In addition, the higher C_b - 5 index for N (0.16) than for DM yield (0.11) suggests that barley was more competitive - 6 for N than for other resources (light, water).
+Field bean fixed the same amount of N in - 7 IC and SC (233 kg/ha) from which we suppose that biological N2 fixation was not - 8 affected by competition with barley (Dhima et al. 2007).
+In contrast, IC significantly - 9 reduced mineral N uptake of field bean, which accounted for only a 3% N content in IC - 10 compared to 26% in SC.
+The increased proportion of N derived from N2 fixation in - legumes intercropped with cereals suggests that root competition was greater than shoot - competition (Martin and Snaydon 1982, Hauggaard-Nielsen et al. 2003, Trydeman- - 13 Knudsen et al. 2004).
+The higher competitiveness of grass roots is likely due to their - 14 faster growth in autumn-winter and to their finer and deeper root system, allowing a - more efficient exploitation of the soil volume and a higher nutrient uptake (Hauggaard- - Nielsen et al. 2009, Dordas and Lithourgidis 2011).
+In conditions that enable the growth - of both companion species, the NO3-N uptake of the grass causes a temporary decrease - in its amount in soil, increasing the proportion of fixed N2 of the legume (Opitz von - 19 Boberfeld et al. 2005, Szumigalski and Van Acker 2006). - The amount of water drained throughout the entire growing season (Figure 3) was - slightly lower in IC (271 mm) than SCs (approximately 295 mm) and represented 53- - 22 57% of rainfall (514 mm).
+Nitrate concentration in leachates was highest in November- - 23 December, averaging 34 mg/L without appreciable differences among crop systems. - Values decreased markedly in January and fell close to zero in February for barley and